 Results of the initial survey to graduate students (n=15) revealed some key insights into their experiences as online learners and their definition of what equitable and meaningful teaching practices look like to them.
 Through an analysis of their responses to the questions previously listed, clear ideas began to emerge very early around ideas regarding the relationship between the instructor and student and the role of communication in the quality of that relationship.
 Subsequently, it was clear that the relationship between instructor and student greatly impacted their ability to "be themselves" in the course and engage in a meaningful way.
-The following insights are direct quotes from the surveys and represent larger ideas expressed by multiple students.
+The following themes represent the ideas expressed by survey results.